adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ### 1. How to resume a download that got cancelled?

 Simply paste the url again and pick the same quality again.
-AYC is not a download manager, it does not track your downloads.
-But it keeps all partial downloads in it's temporary folder and you can resume them anytime you want.
+All partial downloads are kept in a temporary folder which you can resume anytime you want.

+### 2. How to add my own yt-dlp options?

+You can add these in **'ayc\resources\scripts\custom.bat'** for each type of downloads.
+Instructions are in the file itself.

-### 2. How to load cookies.txt?
+### 3. How to load cookies to download from sites that need an account?

-AYC like yt-dlp supports loading cookies from a cookies.txt file.
-All you have to do is place the cookies.txt file inside the ayc folder and start AYC.
+AYC like yt-dlp supports loading cookies from a cookies.txt file or your browser.

+For cookies.txt, all you have to do is place the cookies.txt file inside the ayc folder and start AYC.
 It'll auto detect it and ask you whether you want to load it or not.

+For cookies from your browser, you need to add the following to the appropriate variable in **'ayc\resources\scripts\custom.bat'**

+``--cookies-from-browser chrome``

+Supported browsers: 'brave', 'chrome', 'chromium', 'edge', 'opera', 'vivaldi', 'firefox', 'safari'.

 Cookies.txt is loaded globally for all downloads.
-If you want to set cookies per site, you can add the cookie option in custom.bat in **scripts** folder.
-Currently custom.bat supports setting cookies for youtube links, for bilibili links and every other links.
+If you want to set cookies per site, you can add the cookie option per site in **'ayc\resources\scripts\custom.bat'**.

-### 3. Why is the installation so complicated?
+### 4. Why is the installation so complicated?

 AYC used to be compiled to exe files.
 These exe files extracted the batch script and then ran it which was easier for the user.
 But one day antiviruses everywhere started flagging this behaviour.